techidaily/site-win11-tips/source/_posts/master-techniques-to-accelerate-steam-downloads-on-windows.md

  You can use the Task Manager (**CTRL + Shift + Esc**) to identify which processes are taking up the most network resources.
 Look in the**Network** column and close any non-essential apps that are taking up a lot of data.

  Furthermore, ensure that Efficiency mode isn't enabled for Steam, which makes it a less-priority process.
-For more information on how to confirm that and disable efficiency mode, check out our[article on efficiency mode](https://www.makeuseof.com/windows-11-task-manager-efficiency-mode/#how-to-enable-or-disable-efficiency-mode) .
+For more information on how to confirm that and disable efficiency mode, check out our [article on efficiency mode](https://www.makeuseof.com/windows-11-task-manager-efficiency-mode/#how-to-enable-or-disable-efficiency-mode) .

 ## 3\.
 Disable Windows' Metered Connection